osism/documentation/source/deployment/provisioning.rst

   * The version number may be different, always use the latest available version of 20.04 LTS

 * Or use the preseed ISO, downloadable at https://minio.services.osism.tech/manager-installer/osism-manager-installer.iso

+  * Use clean, empty disks for this setup (e.g. use dd, shred or remove LVM/RAID configuration manually)

 * Create a bootable USB stick from this ISO image.
 Alternatively you can also work with a CD
-* Perform a hardware RAID configuration if necessary
+* Perform a hardware RAID configuration if necessary, not for Ceph disks.
 * Boot bare-metal server via UEFI (recommended) from this USB stick/CD

   .. note::